WagnerEC1106/Chunch/README.md

 ## Installation and Running Program
 - Fork or download the repository
-- Install dependancies for Flask, SQLAlchemy, and PostgreSQL
+- Install dependancies for Flask, SQLAlchemy, and PostgreSQL by downloading requirements.txt file

 Folder System:
 - css: stylesheets, includes style.css and responsive.css